 The pension crisis is emerging around the globe, even in the most well-developed countries.
 In 2018, the United Kingdom estimated its retirement saving shortfall to be around $4 trillion, with a projected annual rise of 4%, where experts predict the statistic would reach $33 trillion by 2050.
 Even in Spain, where there used to be a pension surplus of 66 billion euro, has now almost completely depleted the funding within just 2 years.
 The US is not an exception to this in which many states stand the risk of being bankrupt due to retirement saving shortfalls.
 The Wall Street revealed that the smallest state pension funds gap stood at US$335 million in 2016.
 At the same time, the World Economic Forum has projected that in China and India, countries with the world’s population deficit stand at approximately $400 trillion by 2050.

 The current pension system, which has been around for too long, is no longer functional.
-While retirement becomes longer as well as more expensive as life expectancy rises, cost inefficiencies and mismanagement within the pension funds systems send many people to the verge of not receiving their savings at the end of their career.
+While retirement becomes longer as well as more expensive as life expectancy rises, cost inefficiencies and mismanagement within the pension funds systems send many people to the verge of not receiving their savings at the end of their careers.
 As the older generation struggles to get their savings back, the young generation finds it extremely difficult to save enough for the future as property prices soar together with rising living standards.

 The lack of transparency is considered to be the underlying cause of the pension crisis.
 As much as people need straightforward guidelines and information to plan and safeguard their retirement future wisely, it is still challenging to fully understand the mechanism and advantages or shortfalls of various pension programs offered nowadays.
 On the survey conducted by Pensions advisers Portafina, out of 2,000 respondents, the majority admitted that they don’t even understand the pension plan being applied at their workplaces.